 That explains a lot, especially when you realize how many hours over the years you spent sweating in a gym or aerobics class.
 Exercise is indeed a required component of proper fitness, but nutrition is much more important for weight loss after 50.

 You will need to stop putting your faith in the low-fat myth if you want to lose weight after 50.
 It is very vital that you follow a healthy diet plan, such as the half day diet, the e-factor diet or the 3-week diet which will give your body all the essential nutrients that it requires to function.

 Low-fat is a huge myth, and it can adversely affect you if you take heed of it.
 Diets with low fat will make you appear older.
 It can also cause considerable damage to your body.
-The body requires fat to absorb nutrients and vitamins.
+The body requires grease to absorb nutrients and vitamins.
 Thus low-fat diets reduce the body’s access to nutrients.

 A Certain amount of Fat is Needed